Flask

 class MyGraphQLView(GraphQLView):

-def get_context(self, request: Request, response: Response) -> Any:
+def get_context(self, request: Request, response: Response):

 return {"example": 1}